meyfa/group-items/README.md

 - `keyName`: name of the key property (default: `'key'`)
 - `itemsName`: name of the items property (default: `'items'`)

-_Note that due to how TypeScript works, the return type of this method cannot be inferred correctly when customizing property names.
+_Note that due to limitations of the TypeScript language, the return type of this method cannot be inferred correctly when customizing property names.
 In those cases, an array of `Record` will be returned which you have to cast yourself._

 `.asMap()`